zliu41/CIPs/CIP-plutus-modules/README.md

 module is replaced by a new version, perhaps fixing a bug, can *existing* code on the chain use the new version instead of the old?

-The design in this CIP supports both.
+The design in this CIP supports both alternatives.
 Suppose a module `A` imports modules `B` and `C`.
 Then module `A` will be represented as the lambda-expression `λB.λC.A`.
-This can be compiled into a `CompleteScript` and placed on the chain, with no `ScriptArg`s, as a reference script in a UTxO, allowing it to be used with any implementations of `B` and `C`--the implementations must just be provided in the calling script.
+This can be compiled into a `CompleteScript` and placed on the chain, with en empty list of `ScriptArg`s, as a reference script in a UTxO, allowing it to be used with any implementations of `B` and `C`--the calling script must pass implementations of `B` and `C` to the lambda expression, and can choose them freely.
 We call this 'dynamic linking', because the implementation of dependencies may vary from use to use.
-On the other hand, if we want to *fix* the versions of `B` and `C` then we can create a `Script` that applies the same `CompleteScript` to two `ScriptArg`s, containing the hashes of the intended versions of `B` and `C`, which will then be supplied by ´resolveScriptDependencies`.
-We call this 'static linking', because the version choice for the dependency is fixed by the scripe.
-It is up to compiler writers to decide between static and dynamic linking in this sense.
+On the other hand, if we want to *fix* the versions of `B` and `C` then we can create a `Script` that applies the same `CompleteScript` to two `ScriptArg`s, containing the hashes of the intended versions of `B` and `C`, which will then be supplied by `resolveScriptDependencies`.
+We call this 'static linking', because the version choice for the dependency is fixed by the script.
+It is up to script developers (or compiler writers) to decide between static and dynamic linking in this sense.

-On the other hand, when a script is used directly as a verifier then there is no opportunity to supply additional arguments; all modules used must be supplied as `ScriptArg`s, which means they are fixed.
-This makes sense: it would be perverse if a transaction trying to spend a UTxO protected by a verifier were allowed to replace some of the code in the verifier--that would open a can of worms, permitting many attacks whenever a script was split over several modules.
-With the design in the CIP, it is the script in the UTxO that determines the module versions to be used, not the spending transaction.
-That transaction does need to supply all the modules actually used--including all the dependencies--but cannot choose to supply alternative implementations of them.
+On the other hand, when a script is used directly as a validator then there is no opportunity to supply additional arguments; all modules used must be supplied as `ScriptArg`s, which means they are fixed.
+This makes sense: it would be perverse if a transaction trying to spend a UTxO protected by a spending validator were allowed to replace some of the validation code--that would open a real can of worms, permitting many attacks whenever a script was split over several modules.
+With the design in the CIP, it is the script in the UTxO being spent that determines the module versions to be used, not the spending transaction.
+That transaction does need to *supply* all the modules actually used--including all of their dependencies--but it cannot choose to supply alternative implementations of them.

 ### In-service upgrade